israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

  > console.log(access); // logs "Half pie"
  >```

- Use ternary evaluations in free space in order to do different operations
+ Use ternary evaluations in free space in order to do different operations.
  >```
  > var stop = false, age = 16;
  >
  > age > 18 ? location.assign('continue.html') : stop = true;
  >```

- Do more than one single operation per case, separating them with a comma
+ Do more than one single operation per case, separating them with a comma.
  >```
  > var stop = false, age = 23;
  >